bitmark-inc/autonomy-apps/docs/postcard_terms.md

 ## Pricing and Purchases

-Prices for Merchandise and for issuing NFT Postcards will be stated within Autonomy.
+Prices for Merchandise and for issuing NFT Postcards will be stated within Feral File app.
 All prices are in U.S. dollars.
 Prices and Merchandise may change at Bitmark's discretion.

 You are responsible for paying any and all applicable sales taxes, use taxes, GST, VAT, customs duties or other taxes or levies associated with your purchase, whether or not we calculate such amounts and add them to the total to be paid for your purchase.